Attention Game of Thrones fans! In Dubrovnik, there’s one thing you do not want to miss…

 Aside from the stunning city wall, seeing the GOT film locations was my number one priority in Dubrovnik.
 I mean, it’s not every day that you get to stand in the place where [SPOILER ALERT] The Mountain bare-handedly crushes Oberyn’s head like a melon.
 I have two things to say about that episode: First: legendary scene!
 And second: too legendary to not visit the real-life location!

 While the city had already blown me away with its medieval charm and war-struck orange terracotta tiles, it seemed perfect as the backdrop for King’s Landing, the capital in the epic Game of Thrones series.
-I wanted to find the exact locations to reconstruct the scenes so I signed up for a GOT walking tour!
+I wanted to find the exact locations to reconstruct the scenes so I signed up for a Game of Thrones walking tour!

 THE GAME OF THRONES LOCATIONS